davibarreira/Julia_Tutorials/DockerJulia/NotesOnDocker.md

 Note that the `.` in the end of the command specifies where the Dockerfile is.

-Note that this command will note actually run the container, but just build it.
+Note that this command will not actually run the container, but just build it.
 Run the command `sudo docker images` to get a list of available images.
 The `hellodocker` should be there.

 If it's there, then just run `sudo docker run hellodocker`, and this will run the `hellodocker.jl` script.